Chinese scientist who published COVID-19 virus sequence allowed back in his lab after sit-in protest

 Beijing has sought to control information related to the virus since it first emerged.
 An Associated Press investigation found that the government froze domestic and international efforts to trace it from the first weeks of the outbreak.
 These days, labs are closed, collaborations shattered, foreign scientists forced out and some Chinese researchers barred from leaving the country.

 Zhang’s ordeal started when he and his team decoded the virus on Jan.
 5, 2020, and wrote an internal notice warning Chinese authorities of its potential to spread — but did not make the sequence public.
-The next day, Zhang’s lab was ordered to close temporarily by China’s top health official, and Zhang came under pressure by Chinese authorities.
+The next day, Zhang’s lab was ordered to close temporarily by China’s top health official, and Zhang came under pressure from the authorities.

 Foreign scientists soon learned that Zhang and other Chinese scientists had deciphered the virus and called on China to release the sequence.
 Zhang published it on Jan.
 11, 2020, despite a lack of permission from Chinese health officials.